gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 1. consist of a namespace (everything before the last '.') and a name (everything after the last '.')
 1. conventionally use a lowercase reverse domain name convention for the namespace component
 1. conventionally use only lowercase characters for the name component
+1. 'org.gradle' and 'com.gradleware' namespaces are reserved (users are actively prevented from using these namespaces)

 Plugin specs can be made of qualified («namespace.name») or unqualified («name») plugin ids.